ryan-hays/core/README.md

 3. rotates and shifts the box until all of the ligand atoms can fit
 4. reads the protein
 5. crops the protein to the cube
+6. rounds coordinates and converts sparse tensor(atoms) to dense(pixels)
-6. enqueues image and label
+7. enqueues image and label

 In order to organize the reading of each protein-ligand pairs in random order, but only once by a single worker during one epoch, and also to count epchs, custom